-- Work side by side with our clinical teams to deliver work where it is needed,
+- work side by side with our clinical teams to deliver work where it is needed, and

 We can give you:

-- Development of your skills both as a scientist and as a professional,
+- development of your skills both as a scientist and as a professional, and

-- The opportunity to be a part of a Centre with a 30-year legacy of creating significant, positive outcomes for our kids, our communities and our scientific networks, globally.
+- the opportunity to be a part of a Centre with a 35-year legacy of creating significant, positive outcomes for our kids, our communities and our scientific networks, globally.

-Please contact us for more information about student opportunities in the Wal-yan Centre.
-We will team you up with leaders across the Centre to start talking about your project goals.
+For general enquiries, please contact us.
+We will team you up with leaders across our Centre to start talking about your project goals.